 You can connect these machines to solar panels.
 They’ll store the sun’s energy and later convert it to electric power.
 Most portable models afford you the option to draw and store power from a car’s 12V charger, as well.

-The Right Portable Power Station for You
+The Right Portable Power Stations for You

 Some portable solar power stations are rugged, durable, and built for the outdoors.
 Others are robust enough for use at home during times of unexpected power outages and emergencies.